uidaholib/oral-history-collections-template/notes.md

 - otness_lillian_1 recording turns into oslund_anna_1 recording at the hour mark: "I never did know what it was particularly that caused him to, to change. | There are the thoughts about this country, how great it is."
 - clyde_lola_1: repeats section of interview at 01:32:06:08, original transcript shows that section of interview is missing
 - ruberg_hilda_1: plays the same audio over again at the hour mark
+- halen_alben_2: Starts part way through the interview.
+Original transcript shows that section of the iinterview is missing

 ## Design Notes